don-bski/perl-stuff/WLED_Librarian/README.md

 ## WledLibrarian.pl
-A simple WLED preset librarian with old school CLI user interface.
+A simple WLED preset librarian with old school CLI user interface (a.k.a., TUI or Text User Interface).
 It is used to import WLED presets as individual entities into a database.
 These preset data can be tagged and grouped by the user as needed.
 For example, 'xmas' might identify the presets used in a holiday display.
 Presets can be selected ad-hoc or by tag/group word for export to a WLED presets file or directly to WLED over WIFI.

 The program has been tested in Linux and Windows (strawberry perl) environments.
 To install on Linux, download the contents of the Wled_Librarian folder to a user directory.
 Launch the